Lesser Antilles: European arrival

 The province of Trinidad was created in the 16th century by the Spanish, and its capital was San José de Oruña.
-But during the Napoleonic Wars, in February 1797, a British force began occupying the territory.
+In 1797 during the Napoleonic Wars, a British force began occupying the territory.
 And in 1802 Spain recognized the British sovereignty.

-In 1917 the United States bought the Danish Virgin Islands.
+In 1917 the United States bought the Danish West Indies.
 Most of the British colonies became independent states, the islands of the Lesser Antilles belonging to Venezuela were divided into 2 different entities the State of Nueva Esparta and the Federal Dependencies (1938).
 In 1986 Aruba seceded from the Netherlands Antilles, officially becoming a country of the Kingdom of the Netherlands.
 In 2010 the rest of the Netherlands Antilles was dissolved to form smaller entities.

-On July 18, 1995, the previously dormant Soufrière Hills volcano on the southern part of the island of Montserrat became active.
-The eruptions destroyed the Georgian-era capital of Montserrat, Plymouth.
-Between 1995 and 2000, two-thirds of the island's population was forced to flee, mainly to the UK, leaving less than 1200 people on the island in 1997 (rising to almost 5000 by 2016).
+On July 18, 1995, the previously dormant Soufrière Hills volcano on the southern part of Montserrat became active.
+The eruptions destroyed the capital of Plymouth.
+Between 1995 and 2000, two-thirds of the island's population was forced to flee, mainly to the UK, leaving less than 1,200 people on the island in 1997 (rising to almost 5,000 by 2016).

 The two official French overseas departments are Guadeloupe and Martinique.
 St. Martin and St. Barthélemy, formerly part of the department of Guadeloupe, have had a separate status as overseas entities since 2007.